-Mexico’s Renewable Energy Goals for 2030
+Mexico’s Renewable Energy Goals For 2030

 Mexico has big ambitions for its renewable energy industry, with plans to double its production by 2030.
 Several large-scale green energy projects are already underway, with expansion plans.
 However, the lack of comprehensive climate policy and failures in Mexico’s regulatory framework could restrict the development unless addressed.